histamine intolerance brain sleep brain fog antihistamine anxiety

 You already know that histamine forms as part of many essential processes related to your immune response, and why the foods you eat trigger histamine, but did you know that histamine plays a crucial role in your brain, too?

 Surprisingly, the histamine response in your brain that can have such a profound effect on your mood, ability to concentrate, and overall brain function.
-Today, you're going to discover the link that living with high histamine has with your sleep troubles, emotional imbalances and stress responses.
+Today, you're going to discover the link that living with high histamine levels has with your sleep troubles, emotional imbalances and stress responses.

 Histamine in the brain

-Your brain is constantly receiving signals from the environment via inputs from your five senses.
 The brain doesn’t simply receive and process them; it takes four complex systems, called the aminergic systems, to process the information and ensure it goes through the correct channels.
 One of these systems is known as the histaminergic system, which involves a histamine-mediated process.
-The role of histamine here is one of homeostasis, or balance.
-It acts as a modulator of the stimuli received relating to1:

 • The sleep-wake cycle